|

 C On grassland sites, do not use any herbicides or pesticides, other than for spot treatment of notifiable weeds, without prior approval from the Project Officer.
 Cutting is an acceptable method of weed control.

+C Do not increase application rates of organic or inorganic fertiliser above the levels applied on entry to the Scheme.
+Do not apply any organic fertilisers other than farmyard manure and avoid spreading in close proximity to trees.
 C Do not apply any waste paper sludge or other off farm wastes.
 Obtain prior approval from the Project Officer before applying any lime (calcium carbonate), basic slag or calcified seaweed which will require a soil analysis to be undertaken.

 C Do not burn any vegetation.